Bespalov-D-A/root-v-boilerpalte/README.md

 If you are using a combination with React-V-Boilerpalte, read [HERE](https://github.com/Bespalov-D-A/root-v-boilerpalte) how to combine these Boilerpaltes.
 #####  Using
-- Clone the current repository,
+- Clone the current repository
+- Rename the .example.env file to .env
 - create a 'client' folder and deploy the contents of [React-v-boilerpalte](https://github.com/Bespalov-D-A/React-v-boilerplate) there,
 - create a 'server' folder and deploy the contents of [NestJS-v-boilerpalte](https://github.com/Bespalov-D-A/NestJS-v-boilerplate) there.
 - The final structure should be like this:
 THIS_REPOSITORY/server/
 THIS_REPOSITORY/client/
- - Go to the 'client' folder and run ```npm i```
+ - Go to the 'client' folder and run ```npm i``` Rename the .example.env file to .env
- - Go to the 'server' folder and run ```npm i```
+ - Go to the 'server' folder and run ```npm i``` Rename the .example.env file to .env
+The values for POSTGRES_DB, POSTGRES_USER, and POSTGRES_PASSWORD should match the values from .env in root-v-boilerplate
  - Execute the command ```docker-compose build```
  - Launch the application using ```docker-compose up```